Dragon Fruit In Pregnancy: Safety, Benefits, And Side Effects

 Image: Shutterstock

-There are no major adverse effects of eating dragon fruit in pregnancy.
+Dragon fruit is one of the best fruits to eat during pregnancy as its consumption is largely considered safe.
 But in case you experience any allergic reactions such as itching, sneezing, rashes, or a burning sensation in the mouth, then it is best to stop eating it.

 Even if not allergic to dragon fruit, you must eat it in moderation, as anything in excess during pregnancy may lead to unfavorable outcomes.